The Science Network

-The Science Network (TSN) is a non-profit virtual forum dedicated to science and its impact on society.
+The Science Network (TSN) was a non-profit virtual forum dedicated to science and its impact on society.
 It was initially conceived in 2003 by Roger Bingham and Terry Sejnowski as a cable science TV network modeled on C-SPAN.
 TSN later became a global digital platform hosting videos of lectures from scientific meetings and long form one-on-one conversations with prominent scientists and communicators of science, including Neil deGrasse Tyson, V.S.
 Ramachandran, Helen S. Mayberg, and Barbara Landau.
 TSN has also sponsored and co-sponsored scientific forums, such as Stem cells: science, ethics and politics at the crossroads, held at the Salk Institute in 2004 and the Beyond Belief conference series.

 Beyond Belief conference series

 TSN's signature series Beyond Belief was conceived to bring together a community of scientists, philosophers, scholars from the humanities, and social commentators.
 Speakers at these meetings have included Steven Weinberg, Richard Dawkins, Sam Harris, Harry Kroto, Neil deGrasse Tyson, and Stuart Kauffman.
 So far, the following three Beyond Belief conferences were organized: